MerosCrypto/Meros/docs/Protocol/Consensus.md

 `MeritRemoval` isn't needed per se.
 Instead, nodes could just broadcast both causes.
 The unified message ensures nodes get both causes and trigger a MeritRemoval on their end.
 It has a variable message length; the 48 byte sender, the 4 byte nonce, the 4 byte cause nonce, the 1 byte message header for the first Element, the serialized version of the first Element without the sender/nonce, the 1 byte message header for the Element, and the serialized version of the second Element without the sender/nonce.

-### SignedVerification
+### SignedVerification, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, SignedMeritRemoval

-SgnedVerifications are the same as Verifications, yet they contain the Verification's BLS Signature, instead of relying on a Block's aggregate signature.
-They have the extra field of:
+Every "Signed" object is the same as their non-"Signed" counterpart, except they don't rely on a Block's aggregate signature and have the extra field of:

-- signature: BLS Signature of the Verification.
+- signature: BLS Signature of the object.
+In the case of a SignedMeritRemoval, this is the aggregate signature of Element1 and Element2.

-`SignedVerification` has a message length of 196 bytes; the serialized `Verification` with the 96 byte signature appended.
+Their message lengths are their non-"Signed" message length plus 96 bytes; the 96 byte signature which is appended to the end of the serialized non-"Signed" version.

-### SignedSendDifficulty

-### SignedDataDifficulty

-### SignedGasPrice

-### SignedMeritRemoval

 ### Violations in Meros